Stefania Turkewich: Childhood

 Stefania Turkewich-Lukianovych was born in Lemburg, Austria-Hungary (now Lviv, Ukraine).
-Her grandfather Lev Turkevich and her father Ivan Turkevich were priests.
-Her mother Sofia Kormoshiv was a pianist and studied with Karol Mikuli and Vilém Kurz, and also accompanied the young Solomiya Krushelnytska.
-The family was musical and everyone played an instrument.
+Her grandfather, Lev Turkevich, and her father, Ivan Turkevich, were priests.
+Her mother, Sofia Kormoshiv, was a pianist who studied with the Polish pianist Karol Mikuli and the Czech pianist Vilém Kurz, and also accompanied the young Ukrainian soprano singer Solomiya Krushelnytska.
+The family was musically inclined and everyone played an instrument.
 Stefania played piano, harp, and harmonium.
-Later, the composer remembered her childhood and her love of music:
+Later in life, she recalled her childhood love of music:

 Studies

-Turkewich began her music studies with Vasyl Barvinsky.
+Turkewich began her music studies with the Ukrainian composer Vasyl Barvinsky.
 From 1914 to 1916, she studied the piano in Vienna with Kurz.
-After World War I, she studied with Adolf Chybiński at the University of Lviv, and also attended his lectures on music theory at the Lviv Conservatory.
-In 1919 she wrote her first musical work – the Liturgy (Літургію), which was performed several times in St. George's Cathedral in Lviv.
+After World War I, she studied with the Polish musicologist Adolf Chybiński at the University of Lviv, and also attended his lectures on music theory at the Lviv Conservatory.
+In 1919, she wrote her first musical composition, a Liturgy, which was performed in St. George's Cathedral, Lviv.

-In 1921 Turkewich studied with Guido Adler at the University of Vienna and Joseph Marx at the University of Music and Performing Arts Vienna, from which she graduated in 1923 with a Teacher's Diploma.
-In 1925 she married Robert Lisovskyi and travelled with him to Berlin, where she lived from 1927 to 1930 and studied with Arnold Schoenberg and Franz Schreker.
-During this period, in 1927, her daughter Zoya (Зоя) was born.
+In 1921, Turkewich studied with the music historian Guido Adler at the University of Vienna and the Austrian composer Joseph Marx at the University of Music and Performing Arts Vienna, from which she graduated in 1923 with a teaching diploma.
+In 1925 she married the Ukrainian graphic artist Robert Lisovskyi and travelled with him to Berlin, where she lived from 1927 to 1930, and studied with the composers Arnold Schoenberg and Franz Schreker.
+In 1927, their daughter Zoya was born.

-In 1930 Turkewich travelled to Prague in Czechoslovakia, studied with Zdeněk Nejedlý at Charles University, and with Otakar Šín at the Prague Conservatory.
-She also studied composition with Vítězslav Novák at the music academy.
+In 1930, Turkewich travelled to Prague, where she studied with the prominent musicologist Zdeněk Nejedlý at Charles University, and with the composer Otakar Šín at the Prague Conservatory.
+She studied composition with the composer Vítězslav Novák at the music academy.
 In autumn 1933 she taught piano and became an accompanist at the Prague Conservatory.
-In 1934 she defended her doctoral dissertation on the topic of Ukrainian folklore in Russian operas.
+In 1934, she defended her doctoral dissertation on the topic of Ukrainian folklore in Russian operas.

 She received her doctorate in musicology in 1934 from the Ukrainian Free University in Prague.
-She became the first woman from Galicia (which was then part of Poland) to receive a Ph.D.
-Returning to Lviv, from 1934 Turkewich worked as a teacher of musical theory and piano at the Lviv Conservatory, and became a member of the Union of Ukrainian Professional Musicians.
+She became the first woman from Galicia (which was then part of Poland) to receive a Doctor of Philosophy degree.
+Returning to Lviv in 1934, Turkewich worked as a teacher of musical theory and piano at the Lviv Conservatory, and became a member of the Union of Ukrainian Professional Musicians.